janak0ff/devops-blog/src/data/blog/cloud/SSH and RDP Your Local Linux Machine from Anywhere with Cloudflare Tunnel.md

 2.  **Copy the public key** to your remote server:

     ```bash
-    ssh-copy-id remote-ssh-janak
+    ssh-copy-id remote-acc-janak
     ```

-    *This command will prompt for your server password one last time and then install your public key (`~/.ssh/id_ed25519.pub`) into the `~/.ssh/authorized_keys` file on the remote server.*
+    *This command will prompt for your Local host/server password one last time and then insert your public key (`~/.ssh/id_ed25519.pub`) into the `~/.ssh/authorized_keys` file on the remote server / local host.*

-After this, when you run `ssh remote-ssh-janak`, you will no longer be asked for a password, as your secure SSH key will handle the final authentication step automatically.
+After this, when you run `ssh remote-acc-janak`, you will no longer be asked for a password, as your secure SSH key will handle the final authentication step automatically.

 ----

-###  Disabling Password-Based SSH Login
+## HOST: Disabling Password-Based SSH Login

 You need to edit the configuration file for the SSH server (`sshd`) on your **host machine**.